nantonel/nantonel.github.io/_pages/jsld.md

       }
 </style>

-## Joint source localization and dereverberation by sound field interpolation using sparse regularization
+## Joint acoustic localization and dereverberation through plane wave decomposition and sparse regularization

 ### Abstract

-In this paper, source localization and dereverberation are formulated jointly as an inverse problem.
-The inverse problem consists in the interpolation of the sound field measured by a set of microphones by matching the recorded sound pressure with that of a particular acoustic model.
-This model is based on a collection of equivalent sources creating either spherical or plane waves.
-In order to achieve meaningful results, spatial, spatio-temporal and spatio-spectral sparsity can be promoted in the signals originating from the equivalent sources.
-The inverse problem consists of a large-scale optimization problem that is solved using a first order matrix-free optimization algorithm.
-It is shown that once the equivalent source signals capable of effectively interpolating the sound field are obtained, they can be readily used to localize a speech sound source in terms of Direction of Arrival (DOA) and to perform dereverberation in a highly reverberant environment.
+Acoustic source localization and dereverberation are formulated jointly as an inverse problem.
+The inverse problem consists of the approximation of the sound field measured by a set of microphones.
+The recorded sound pressure is matched with that of a particular acoustic model based on a collection of plane waves arriving from different directions at the microphone positions.
+In order to achieve meaningful results, spatial and spatio-spectral sparsity can be promoted in the weight signals controlling the plane waves.
+The large-scale optimization problem resulting from the inverse problem formulation is solved using a first order optimization algorithm combined with a weighted overlap-add procedure.
+It is shown that once the weight signals capable of effectively approximating the sound field are obtained, they can be readily used to localize a moving sound source in terms of direction of arrival (DOA) and to perform dereverberation in a highly reverberant environment.
+Results from simulation experiments and from real measurements show that the proposed algorithm is robust against both localized and diffuse noise exhibiting a noise reduction in the dereverberated signals.

 ### Audio Samples